Grants for Military Nursing Research

 The FY23 High Priority Award is open for specific research end EBP project topic areas.
 Applications are due on 31 May 2023.
 Graduate Award applications will be considered on a rolling basis, pending available funding.

 Email the Grants Team to inquire about submission of Graduate Awards

-TSNRP funded the following studies and Evidence-Based Research projects in 2022:
+TSNRP funded the following studies and evidence-based practice projects:

 Increasing Resiliency in Air Force Personnel: A Multi-Site Study (Follow-on)